trainingmode/portfolio/README.md

 Links can be embedded as downloadable links directly inside articles using a link and display lablel.

-The `download-button.frag.html` **Download Button Component HTML Template** is used to render the parsed iFrame.
+The `download-link.frag.html` **Download Link Component HTML Template** is used to render the parsed download link.

 _Example:_